Day 0

 I stayed up and made a movie of

-.
+the sunset.
 The iSight isn’t a great video camera, but I fear I

 packed the Firewire cable that would connect my real video camera, so